spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/payone/integration-in-the-back-office/payone-integration-in-the-back-office.md

    - /docs/pbc/all/payment-service-provider/202311.0/third-party-integrations/payone/integration-in-the-back-office/payone-integration-in-the-back-office.html
 ---

-The [Payone](https://www.payone.com/DE-en?ref=spryker-documentation) app lets your customers make payments with common payment methods, such as credit card, PayPal, Prepayment and Klarna.
+[Payone](https://www.payone.com/DE-en?ref=spryker-documentation) lets your customers make payments with common payment methods, such as credit card, PayPal, Prepayment and Klarna.

 The Payone integration in Spryker is part of the App Composition Platform and supports both the default Storefront Yves and Spryker GLUE APIs.

 You can have multiple accounts with Payone.
-For example, you can have different Payone credentials per store, which we support as well.
+For example, you can have different Payone credentials per store.

-## Supported business models & Payment methods
+## Supported business models and payment methods

-The Payone App supports only the B2B and B2C business models.
+The Payone App supports the B2B and B2C business models.

 The following payment methods are currently supported by the Payone App:
 1. Credit Card